10. Execution threads

 class Program {

-// Use of read and write threads
+// use of reader and writer threads

 // illustrates the use of synchronization events